Keyboard shortcuts

 [SUCCESS] Observer trusts the PID → tracks,

-surfaces stalls, triggers --recovery-cmd
+surfaces stalls, triggers --recovery-exec

 Security limitations